neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 Once the transition to Neon Postgres is complete, you will gain access to a variety of advanced Neon features that were not available in Vercel Postgres, including:

-- [The Neon Console](https://console.neon.tech/app/projects) &#8212; Manage all your projects and databases from a dedicated console
+- [The Neon Console](https://console.neon.tech/app/projects) &#8212; manage all your projects and databases from a dedicated console
 - [Database branching](https://neon.tech/docs/guides/branching-intro) &#8212; branch your database like code for development, testing, and database workflows
 - [Autoscaling](/docs/introduction/autoscaling) &#8212; scale your database automatically for performance and cost savings
 - [Autosuspend](/docs/introduction/auto-suspend) &#8212; configure scale-to-zero behavior